SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ### Naming methods

 When we name a method, it's recommended to use **logical name**.
 This is good because every method must **correspond** to a specific part of our problem.
-We must take into consideration the **task** which the method will do.
+We must take into consideration the **problem** which the method will do.
 This is why it's a good practice **for the name to describes the purpose of the method**.

 It is required for the name of the method to start with a **small letter** and to be a verb or a combination of a verb and a noun.
 Formatting the names must be done following **Lower Camel Case** convention - **every word except the first to start with an upper letter**.
 Round brackets  **`( `** and **`)`** are always after the name of the method.

-Every method must do an independent task, and the name must describe its role.
+Every method must do an independent problem, and the name must describe its role.

 Here are some examples of **correctly** named methods:
 * **`findStudent`**